 The twins have apparently acquired their in-depth knowledge of Logan by way of the Crystal Scroll.
 These texts looks nothing like the Sage’s Scroll, which resembles simple rolled-up parchment more akin to the Logan’s Scroll.
 Rather, it appears to be surprisingly white and intricately bordered parchment written in glowing blue ink and wrapped in equally elaborate silver rollers — overall rather fancy despite the partial crystallization.
 Moreover, it details all of the sorceries that Logan invented after combing through Seath’s research in the original Dark Souls.
 (DS1) It was therefore not penned by the Sages themselves but by Logan during his time at the Duke’s Archives, using the high-quality materials from the gods’ library.
 However the twins came into possession of these scrolls, it became the basis for their studies going forward and made them one of the two great sects claiming to inherit Logan’s legacy.

-Perhaps the twins had already studying sorcery together from a young age when they came across the crystal scrolls.
+Perhaps the twins had already been studying sorcery together from a young age when they came across the crystal scrolls.
 The descriptions for their cut equipment set confirms that their clothes have absorbed a large amount of magic power over their many years of study, much like Logan’s robes in DS1.
-Both also wield rapiers for self-defense, which have apparently gained the power to improve one’s chance with finding items due to their lifetime researching things.
+Both also wield thrusting swords for self-defense, one sage’s rapier having gained the power to influence fate in finding desired items due to the twins’ lifetime researching things.
 The two have undoubtedly been conducting lifelong studies as a pair, so they likewise shared the discovery of the scrolls detailing Logan’s knowledge.
 Alternatively, it was the discovery of these crystal scrolls that set the pair on the path to sorcery.
-Either way, their rapiers being covered in crystals shows where their research ended up.
+Either way, their rapier being covered in crystals shows where their research ended up.